 - Seller A sends contract CT the confirmation message attached with the symmetric key encrypted by the buyer’s public key.

 - Buyer B receives the encrypted symmetric key, and then decrypts it.
 With the symmetric key, the buyer B can decrypt the data on IPFS and then confirm whether it is what it needs.

 - The agent P notices the confirmation and transfer money to seller A.

-The consensus in LBFT 2.0 is determined by two two committees: Validators Committee and Proposers Committee, which leads to a bipartite committee structure.
+The consensus in LBFT 2.0 is determined by two committees: Validators Committee and Proposers Committee, which together lead to a bipartite committee structure.
 Proposers and validators, just as their names imply, take the responsibility of proposing and validating blocks respectively.

 The consensus process works in a finite state machine which consists of five states idle, prepare, commit, impeach prepare and impeach commit.
-The former three states are designed for normal cases, and the rest are specializing in handling abnormal cases.
+The former three states are designed for normal cases, and the rest, named as impeachment, are specializing in handling abnormal cases.

-Economy Node: Requires a minimum of 20,000 CPC tokens for participation.
+Economy Node: Requires a minimum of 20,000 CPC tokens deposited in Economy Pool for participation.
 Investors who meet this requirement may participate as an economy node and have the right to vote in the community.

-Reputation Node: Requires a minimum of 200,000 CPC tokens for participation.
-Investors with the basic configuration of computing and storing can participate to support the CPChain Open Transmission Protocol (COTP).
+Reputation Node: Requires a minimum of 200,000 CPC tokens deposited in RNode Pool for participation.
+Investors with the basic configuration of computing and storage can participate to support the CPChain Open Transmission Protocol (COTP).